Azure/iotedge-lorawan-starterkit/README.md

 requirements; these could be specific to a gateway and the packet forwarders they use or to the LoRa nodes and the decoders the device may use.
 We have provided specific instructions on making these specialized hardware compatible with our kit.
-You can follow these [instructions](https://azure.github.io/iotedge-lorawan-starterkit/dev/user-guide/partner/) depending on your scenarios and also have your device gateway highlighted on our repo.
+You can follow these [instructions][partnerinstructions] depending on your scenarios and also have your device gateway highlighted on our repo.

 ## Known Issues and Limitations

-Refer to [Known Issues](https://azure.github.io/iotedge-lorawan-starterkit/dev/issues/) for known issues, gotchas and limitations.
+Refer to [Known Issues][knownissues] for known issues, gotchas and limitations.

 ## Tested Gateways